VertebrateResequencing/wr/.docs/nextflowstrict3/prompt.md

 - `collectFile` operator: implement via PendingStage — at runtime, collect completed items into a file and produce a single downstream item pointing to that file.
+- Directive translation for `clusterOptions`: set `Requirements.Other["scheduler_misc"]` to the string value.
+This passes native scheduler options (e.g. bsub arguments) through to the scheduler.
+- Directive translation for `containerOptions`: append the string value to the container run command.
+E.g. for Singularity, add extra flags to the singularity exec invocation.
+- Directive translation for `maxErrors`: create a time-based limit group polling job (like the onError pattern).
+The polling job checks whether the number of buried jobs for the process exceeds `maxErrors`.
+If so, it buries all remaining jobs for that process (closest match to Nextflow's maxErrors behaviour of stopping the process).
+The polling job removes itself when the process reaches a terminal state (all jobs complete or buried).
+- Directive translation for `queue`: set `Requirements.Other["scheduler_queue"]` to the string value.
+The LSF scheduler's `determineQueue()` uses this to select the queue.
+- Directive translation for `shell`: set the environment variable `RunnerExecShell` to the specified shell command in the job.
+The wr runner uses this to determine which shell to execute scripts with.